OVERVIEW

 For all trips that require international travel, you must have purchased travel insurance that also includes medical evacuation coverage.

-We also charge a cancellation fee if you cancel your walking holiday after we have confirmed it to cover costs incurred from our suppliers and in the office.
+We also charge a cancellation fee if you cancel your walking holiday after we have confirmed it to cover costs incurred by our suppliers and in the office.
 See the FAQ section for more information.

 LUGGAGE

 Each morning it will be up to you to place your luggage at the designated luggage pick-up point within the hotel by 8.00 am.
 This generally will be at reception or where you pick up your luggage the night before.
-Please consult your hosts if any details.
+Please consult your hosts if you need any details.
 Bags must be less than 15kg (this is French legislation) and be Soft Bags (i.e. not hard cases).

 Importantly, any excess kilos can be stored for free at the luggage transfer company.